Our Thanksgiving / Friendsgiving menu with tips for a simpler hosting experience!

 - Cost: $69

 - You must pick your turkey up the day before Thanksgiving before 8:30 am!
-(They’ll be there all night cooking them and said they’ll be ready to pick up starting at 3am, ha!)
+(They’ll be there all night cooking them and they are ready to pick up starting at 3 a.m., ha!
+They will typically assign you a time between 7:00-8:30 a.m.)

-Charcuterie boards are always a crowd pleaser since there is something for everyone.
+Charcuterie boards are always a crowd pleaser for pre-dinner snacking.
 Plus, everything for a charcuterie board can be purchased far in advance, which simplifies things (and I usually have half of what I need on hand anyway).
-I’ll probably ask Alise to bring this since she’s a charcuterie board master!
+I’ll probably ask Alise to bring this again since she’s a charcuterie board master!
 Get my tips to build a charcuterie board +an ingredient list here!

 - Crispy Sweet Potato Roast (Smitten Kitchen recipe)